n0t4u/DRAFMe/README.md

 - Obtain all web pages in seconds.
 - Distinguish between pages, documents, scripts, style sheets, images,...
 - Flexible crawl, you decide the number of threads, the timeout between requests, the crawl depth, the user agent or the headers.
-- Generate a path diccionary and add it to your personal dictionary for future directory fuzzings.
+- Generate a path dictionary and add it to your personal dictionary for future directory fuzzing.
 - Stop the crawler whenever you want, you will get the routes obtained until that moment.

 ## Installation